 The Purdue Extension Women in Agriculture Achievement Award recognizes women who are directly involved in a home farm operation.
 The 2020 award was presented to Sara Creech of Hendricks County, Indiana.
 Creech owns and operates Blue Yonder Organic Farm, a 40-acre farm located in North Salem.
 She raises chickens, ducks, turkeys, sheep, cattle, mushrooms, bees and produce.
 Creech sells her produce and meat at area farmers markets and has a community-supported agriculture program for locals.
 She was instrumental in starting the Indiana chapter of the Farmer Veteran Coalition, a group that works with military veterans to provide farm educational and leadership opportunities.
 Recently, she partnered with a local farm family, the Indiana Farmer Veteran Coalition and the Hendricks County Soil and Water Conservation District to initiate Porter Farm in Danville.
 The farm educates veterans and community members on small farm and conservation best practices.
 In 2018, Creech was elected as the first female member of the Hendricks County Soil and Water Conservation District Board of Supervisors.

 "Sara has not only provided food, but educational and leadership opportunities to veterans and community members with her efforts.
 She is an invaluable member of Indiana agriculture," Plaut said.

-The Purdue Extension Women in Agriculture awards committee was co-chaired by Lori Bouslog, an Extension educator in Vermillion County, and Kamille Borcherding.
+The Purdue Extension Women in Agriculture awards committee was co-chaired by Lori Bouslog, and Extension educator in Vermillion County, and Beth Vansickle, an Extension educator in Madison County.
 The Purdue Extension Women in Agriculture team provides educational opportunities and resources for women in the agriculture industry and coordinates the Midwest Women in Agriculture conference.